brian-carroll/elm_c_wasm/README.md

 ## Headers

-This implementation prefixes every Elm value with a header of 32 bits in size.
+Every Elm value has a header of 32 bits in size.
 ```
 -----------------------------------------------------
 | tag (4 bits) | size (28 bits) |      Elm data     |